 Gratitude and Service: Growing Beyond Yourself

 Practicing gratitude shifts focus from scarcity to abundance.
 Gratitude naturally leads to service—helping others through small acts or volunteering.
-Community engagement within faith groups or local organizations often supports sustained growth; see /guides/grow-spiritually for ways to deepen community ties.
+Community engagement within faith groups or local organizations often supports sustained growth; see Ways to deepen community ties.

 Uncovering Purpose with Deeper Insight